ajzanotti/packer-templates/README.md

 ## Known Issues

-* The centos-5 template will not build on VirtualBox 5.1
+* CentOS 5 will not build on VirtualBox 5.1

 ## License